Claude Code Mastery

 Most TypeScript developers using Claude Code settle into a pattern:

 claudeThe CLAUDE.md file means you spend less time re-explaining your project with each session.
 Sub-agents mean you can parallelize work across multiple concerns.
 MCP means your tools are connected.
 The compound effect of all three is significant.
+For more on optimizing this workflow, see our Claude Code tips and tricks.

 Claude Code is not replacing developers.
 It is making individual developers ship at the pace of small teams.
 If you write TypeScript and you are not using a tool like this, you are leaving velocity on the table.
+Wondering how Claude Code stacks up against IDE-based tools?
+See our Claude Code vs Cursor comparison.
+And if you want to go from zero to a shipped app, check out our guide to building apps with AI.

 Further Reading: